RichardRicoKlar/RollTheDiceViaConsole/README.md

 - I programmed the app in C# only, using standard methods, no NuGet packages or anything less usual.
 You'd likely be able to run it even on a [W3 online compiler](https://www.w3schools.com/cs/trycs.php?filename=demo_compiler) if you'd move methods under one script.
 - I belive that code is still imperfect and always will be, but we all start somewhere.
 - Yes, I know there are better alternatives on a web and where not.
-- Yes, I actully do use the app when I need to make some quick roll, lol.
+- Yes, I actually do use the app when I need to make some quick roll, lol.
 - Yes, I tried it to play a game with it.
 - No, I'm not certain if it's actually fair.
 It's using standard C# Random method for integers, up to you what you if you believe it or not :)